-US News & World Report has repeatedly included physical therapists among it's best 100 jobs in terms of employment opportunity, good salary, manageable work-life balance, and job security: 2013 (#8), 2012, and 2009.
-CNNMoney.com also included physical therapists among its list of the top 10 "Fastest Growing Jobs" in November 2012 and ranked the profession #4 out of 100 "Best Jobs in America" in 2010.
+US News & World Report has repeatedly included physical therapists among it's best 100 jobs in terms of employment opportunity, good salary, manageable work-life balance, and job security.
+In 2015 physical therapists were ranked #6 overall and #5 in health care jobs.
+CNNMoney.com ranked physical therapy directors as #23 of the 100 "Best Jobs in America" in 2015.

 There is a high demand for physical therapists in the workforce.
-According to the Bureau of Labor Statistics, employment of physical therapists is expected to grow by 39 percent from 2010 to 2020, much faster than the average for all occupations.
-According to APTA, with just a 0.2 percent unemployment rate, physical therapists are now experiencing the best employment conditions since enactment of the Balanced Budget Act of 1997.
-The need for PTs is expected to increase into the foreseeable future as the U.S. population ages and the demand for physical therapy services grows.
+According to the Bureau of Labor Statistics, employment of physical therapists is expected to grow by 36 percent from 2014 to 2024, much faster than the average for all occupations.
+While demand for physical therapists varies by geographical region and area of practice, the unemployment rates are low across the country.
+The need for physical therapists is expected to remain strong into the foreseeable future as the US population ages and the demand for physical therapy services grows.

-More than 198,000 physical therapists are licensed in the U.S. today.
-The median salary for a physical therapist is $80,000 depending on position, years of experience, degree of education, geographic location, and practice setting.
-(Source: APTA 2010 Median Income of Physical Therapists Summary Report.)
+More than 209,000 physical therapists are licensed in the United States today.
+The median salary for a physical therapist is $85,000.
+Salaries vary based on position, years of experience, degree of education, geographic location, and practice setting.
+(Source: 2016-2017 Practice Profile Survey.)

-*The Commission on Accreditation in Physical Therapy Education (CAPTE) is the only accrediting agency recognized by the US Department of Education for PT education programs.
+Commission on Accreditation in Physical Therapy Education (CAPTE) is the only accrediting agency recognized by the United States Department of Education for PT education programs.